 Pillar #5 – Quality Management (QM)

 The concept behind Quality Maintenance is straightforward – keeping equipment in perfect condition to maintain excellent product quality (yield).

-Every equipment is checked at specific intervals to establish its operating condition, ensure consistent output quality, and prevent defects beforehand.
+Every piece of new equipment is checked at specific intervals to establish its operating condition, ensure consistent output quality, and prevent defects beforehand.
 This can be done through occasional manual inspections, using condition-monitoring sensors, or even a combination of both methods.

 How CMMS can help with Quality Maintenance